 - The judging panel is appointed by the Royal Society.
 The judges’ decision is final.

-a) contribute 25 copies of the book to be used by the Royal Society for promoting the book and the Prize;
+a) contribute 25 copies of the book to be used by the Royal Society for promoting the book and the Prize.

-b) supply promptly upon notification of longlisting, book synopsis, author biography, high-resolution electronic photographs of the author(s) and book cover cleared for perpetual, royalty-free use and distribution by the Society or its agents in any media and publicity associated with the Prize.
+b) supply promptly upon notification of shortlisting, book synopsis, author biography, high-resolution electronic photographs of the author(s) and book cover cleared for perpetual, royalty-free use and distribution by the Society or its agents in any media and publicity associated with the Prize.

-f) Acknowledge the Prize in subsequent reprints, paperback editions and point of sale material of shortlisted and winning books.
+g) Acknowledge the Prize in subsequent reprints, paperback editions and point of sale material of shortlisted and winning books.

 - The winning title must mention The Royal Society Winton Prize for Science Books on the cover, rear or dust jacket on subsequent printings, including the paperback.

-- The prize is managed by the Royal Society, to whom all enquiries about the application of these regulations should be addressed.
+- The Prize is managed by the Royal Society, to whom all enquiries about the application of these regulations should be addressed.